aemtenan/skiresort/README.md

 | Get an accommodation type    | GET    | http://localhost:8080/api/v2/accommodationtypes/1 |                                             | 200           |
 | Update an accommodation type | PUT    | http://localhost:8080/api/v2/accommodationtypes/1 | {"name": "room","rate": 85, "capacity":2}   | 200           |
 | Delete an accommodation type | DELETE | http://localhost:8080/api/v2/accommodationtypes/1 |                                             | 204           |

+## Todo

+* Add Admin and Non-admin roles to User

+## Enhancements for Production

+* For use in production, we should use a production grade database such as PostgreSQL instead of an in-memory database.
+* Since we are using an in-memory database, we do not need caching.
+However once we use PostgreSQL in production, we would need to implement caching using Redis for example to improve performance.
+* To keep the codebase simple, we did not implement authentication and authorization.
+For use in production, this needs to be added using a library such as Spring Security.
+* Add support to automatically retry a failed operation using a library such as Spring Retry.